Alex Aust: UWLX

 Aust Holman played in the first game in Baltimore Ride history, but did not register a point.
-In the Ride's second game, a 17-16 loss to the Boston Storm, Aust Holman set a league and team record for most goals in a game.
+In the Ride's second game, a 17–16 loss to the Boston Storm, Aust Holman set a league and team record for most goals in a game.
 She would score a hat trick in the first and second half of the game, logging six goals overall.

 Athletes Unlimited Pro Lacrosse

-Aust Holman played in the Athletes Unlimited Pro Lacrosse league from 2021-23.
+Aust Holman played in the Athletes Unlimited Pro Lacrosse league from 2021 to 2023.
 She had 49 total points and a 43% scoring average for the three years.

 Maryland Charm

 Alex Aust Holman was the first player named to the Maryland Charm for the Women's Lacrosse League 2025 inaugural season.
 She played in the first ever game against the New York Charging in February 2025.
 The Charm lost that game and the next one against the Boston Guard.
-They picked up their first ever win against the California Palms on February 15th, 2025.
+They picked up their first ever win against the California Palms on February 15, 2025.